Welsh literature in English: Poetry

-21st Century
+21st century

 Fiction

-Amongst more recent Welsh writers in English, Niall Griffiths is notable for his novels Grits (2000) and Sheepshagger (2001), which portray a grittier side to Welsh literature; and Malcolm Pryce who has writing a number of humorous send ups of noir such as Aberystwyth Mon Amour (2001).
-Both of these writers were born in England, but have Welsh roots and are now Welsh based, and write much on Welsh subject matter.
-Nikita Lalwani, is originally from Rajasthan in India, but was raised in Wales, and her novel Gifted (2007) was nominated for the Man Booker Prize.
+Amongst more recent Welsh writers in English, Niall Griffiths is notable for his novels Grits (2000) and Sheepshagger (2001), which portray a grittier side to Welsh literature; and Malcolm Pryce who has written a number of humorous send ups of noir, such as Aberystwyth Mon Amour (2001).
+Both of these writers were born in England, but have Welsh roots and are now Wales based, and write much on Welsh subject matter.
+Nikita Lalwani is originally from Rajasthan in India, but was raised in Wales, and her novel Gifted (2007) was nominated for the Man Booker Prize.
 Trezza Azzopardi's debut novel The Hiding Place (2000) was also nominated for the Booker Prize, and the Geoffrey Faber Memorial Prize, winning the latter.
 It is the story of the Maltese community in Cardiff.
-Jan Morris is better known as a non-fiction writer, but she has written some fiction too, her novel Hav won the 2007 Arthur C. Clarke Award.
+Jan Morris is better known as a non-fiction writer, but she has written some fiction too: her novel Hav won the 2007 Arthur C. Clarke Award.
 Brian John came to creative writing late, after a career in university teaching and academic research.
 His eight-novel Angel Mountain Saga, set in north Pembrokeshire in the Regency and early Victorian period, is effectively a portrayal of "Mother Wales" in the persona of the heroine Martha Morgan.
 He has also written four volumes of Pembrokeshire folk tales, and two other novels.
 One of these, written for children, won the Wishing Shelf Award in 2012.
-John Evans is one of Wales' most uncompromising writers, a former punk rocker, poet, filmmaker and novelist he has also campaigned against the Badger cull alongside Brian May and other celebrities.
+John Evans is one of Wales' most uncompromising writers, a former punk rocker, poet, filmmaker and novelist; he has also campaigned against the Badger cull alongside Brian May and other celebrities.